Board of Directors

 Outside the commercial sphere, Nancy was a founding professor of Software Engineering at the Wang Institute of Graduate Studies as well as holding tenured positions at other universities.
-She also founded the New Mexico Network for Women in Science and Engineering (still going strong after over 25 years) that mentors young women.
+She also founded the New Mexico Network for Women in Science and Engineering, an organization that has successfully mentored young women for the last twenty-five years.
 Nancy also served as a trustee with Prep for Prep, a New York-based charity aiding gifted youths to meet their full potential.
-Nancy has two daughters and four grandchildren.

 Ashley Carter, J.D., Secretary (Board Member since 2012)